cfiltnlp/IITB-English-Hindi-PC/README.md

 ## About
 We provide a notebook which shows how to import the IITB English-Hindi Parallel Corpus from the HuggingFace datasets repository.
 The notebook also shows how to segment the coprus using BPE tokenization which can be used to train a English-Hindi MT System.

-### Recent Update
+### Recent Updates
-Version 3.1 - December 2021 - Added 49,400 sentence pairs to the parallel corpus.
+* Version 3.1 - December 2021 - Added 49,400 sentence pairs to the parallel corpus.
+* Version 3.0 - August 2020 - Added ~47,000 sentence pairs to the parallel corpus.

 ## Usage